FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/n_active_active/_index.md

 During the runtime creation and for each host, the multinode\_hostname is used as the basis for the cft.multi\_node.hostnames, where cft.multi\_node.hostnames=Cluster\_short\_hostname1, Cluster\_short\_hostname2, Cluster\_short\_hostname3, Cluster\_short\_hostname4.
 Using the same logic, the multinode\_host\_addresss is used to create each \_ cft.multi\_node.hostnames.\*\*\*\*.host uconf attribute.

-In the silent file (initialize.properties), you can use the same other definitions as in the Transfer CFT 3.9{{< TransferCFT/releasenumber  >}} silent files.
+In the silent file (initialize.properties), you can use the same other definitions as in the Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}} silent files.

 ## Commands

-See the [Multi-node commands and management](../../../../about_multinode/multi_node_commands) section for details on using Transfer CFT{{< TransferCFT/transfercftname  >}} commands and cluster management.
+See the [Multi-node commands and management](../../../../about_multinode/multi_node_commands) section for details on using {{< TransferCFT/suitevariablesTransferCFTName  >}} commands and cluster management.

 ## Troubleshooting